Recording Studios – Setting up and running a commercial studio

 Only real time will give a good indication of what kind of market place there is in your region, what kind of growth is available, and how you can shape your rates to bring about growth and expansion.
 Many regions will have the story of the person who had a glut of money from another life and fancied a try at music without the hard-earned experience and groundwork required.
 Often a big sum of money was spent and a recording studio was built, only for it to end up being underused and overburdened by the unrealistic overheads and lack of customers.
 The moral of the story is to start small and to grow into the studio you want to be.
 A whole lot of patience is key to this, and it comes with the added benefit that as you steadily grow your studio and increase your revenue, your skills and your customer base will be growing with you.

 Q: What do you need to start a recording studio?

-Here is a list of the basics you need to start a recording studio.
+Here is a list of recording equipment you need to start a recording studio.

 - A computer (PC or Mac)

 - Digital Audio Workstation (DAW) The digital audio workstation is the primary software used to record, edit, and mix music on your computer

 - A pair of headphones (closed back headphones)

 - Some cables to connect your speakers, audio interface to your computer (mini, ¼ inch jack)

 Q: How do I set up a recording studio in my room?